echoaj/PrinterQueueSimulation/README.md

 # PrinterQueueSimulation
-A program simulates a printing queue using threads
+A program that simulates a printing queue using threads